wso2/docs-ei/en/streaming-integrator/docs/develop/streaming-integrator-studio-overview.md

 -   **Stop**
-    Click this to stop a Siddhi application that is already started in either the Run or Debug mode.
+    Click this to stop a Siddhi application that is already running.